lest-xu/bucs601term/README.md

 - A clean and modern user interface
 - Sections for inventory, about me, and contact information
 - Hover effects for interactive user experience
-- Fetch inventory data from a remote JSON file.
+- Fetch portfolio data from Firebase Realtime Database.
-- Dynamically rendered a list of products on the webpage.
+- Dynamically rendered a list of edus/experiences/skills on the webpage.
-- Delete product when click Delete button on each item.
-- Rest the products to the original inventory.
+- Admin page that manages contact feedbacks and skills.

 ## Technologies Used

 - HTML5
 - CSS3
 - React
-- Javascript
-- Fetch API
+- Typescript
+- Firebase Realtime Database

 ## Getting Started